Life is the not only a most important thing, but also ‘the’ most important thing.

-Cardiac pacemaker is a medical device, which controls the functioning of the heart using electrical impulses that artificially contract the heart muscles.
+Cardiac pacemaker is one of the cardiovascular medical devices, which controls the functioning of the heart using electrical impulses that artificially contract the heart muscles.
 A block in the heart’s electrical conduction system may result in failure of the natural pacemaker in the heart.
+It generates electrical impulses delivered by electrodes to cause the heart muscle chambers (the upper, or atria and/or the lower, or ventricles) to contract and therefore pump blood; by doing so this device replaces and/or regulates the function of the electrical conduction system of the heart.

 Global pacemaker market, by product, 2015